mitbans/Used-Car-Prices-Prediction/README.md

 In the Data Preparation phase we focused on transforming the raw dataset into a clean and structured format suitable for modeling.
 This phase is crucial for ensuring the accuracy and reliability of our predictive model.
 Here’s a detailed overview of the steps taken:

 - **Data Cleaning:**
-    - **Handling Missing Values:** Missing values were identified across various columns such as year, manufacturer, model, condition, cylinders, fuel type, odometer readings, title status, transmission type, drive type, size category, car type, paint color, and state.
+    - **Handling Missing Values:** Missing values were identified and handled across various columns such as year, manufacturer, model, condition, cylinders, fuel type, odometer readings, title status, transmission type, drive type, size category, car type, paint color, and state.
     - **Handling Outliers:** remove, transforming (e.g., using log transformation), or cap outliers (set a limit on extreme values).
     - **Remove duplicates**
     - **Handling incorrect data types** None required